Plogeur/STOAT/README.md

 - dist : Distance file generated with vg dist, format: .dist.
 - vcf pangenomique : Merged VCF file, created using `vg pipeline` and bcftools merge, formats: .vcf or .vcf.gz. (ex : `bcftools merge -m none -Oz -o test`)
 - phenotype : phenotype file organise in three-column with FID (family/sample name), IID (sample name), and PHENO (integer/float).
 Format: .txt or .tsv (tab-separated).
 - chromosome : Txt file that containt the reference chromosome haplotype name in the pangenome graph.
-Format: .txt or .tsv.
+Format: .txt or .tsv. (use : `vg path -x <pg.pg> --list` to identify all haplotype name then select haplotype that you want to use as reference (idealy the ones use in the pangenome graph creation))

 Optional file :
 - paths : Snarl decoposition stoat output, Two-column file containing snarl names and the list of paths through the snarl's netgraph, separated by tabs.
 Format: .txt or .tsv.